 [9] Background - The applicant is a former member of the Police Department.
 While the applicant was still an employee, he filed a harassment complaint against the Police Department.
-The allegations are wide ranging, and involve several representatives of the Police Department, the West Vancouver Police Board (the "Board") and the West Vancouver Police Association (the "Union").
+The allegations are wide ranging, and involve several representatives of the Police Department, the West Vancouver Police Board (the "Board") and the West Vancouver Police Association (the "Union").4

-[10] The District notes it is a separate body from the Police Department, and that the applicant's harassment complaint was not against the District.
-However, the District says it took on the role of facilitating the investigative/adjudicative process for the applicant's complaint due the complexity of the matter and the wide scope of the allegations.

-[11] The District attempted to have the applicant, Union, Police Department and Board sign a Terms of Reference regarding the appointment of two arbitrators to investigate, mediate and adjudicate the complaint.
-While the applicant and the Union did not sign the Terms of Reference (or any other agreement regarding the arbitrators' investigation), the mediation and investigation proceeded largely as envisioned in the Terms of Reference.

-[12] The District was not a party to the Terms of Reference, but the District states that it considers itself to be bound by a provision in the Terms of Reference which provides that the parties will not seek production of the arbitrators' notes.

-[13] Analysis - Section 3(1) states that FIPPA applies to "all records in the custody or under the control of a public body", except for certain types of excluded records as set out in s.
+- [10] The District notes it is a separate body from the Police Department, and that the applicant's harassment complaint was not against the District.
+However, the District says it took on the role of facilitating the investigative/adjudicative process for the applicant's complaint due the complexity of the matter and the wide scope of the allegations. - [11] The District attempted to have the applicant, Union, Police Department and Board sign a Terms of Reference regarding the appointment of two arbitrators to investigate, mediate and adjudicate the complaint.5 While the applicant and the Union did not sign the Terms of Reference (or any other agreement regarding the arbitrators' investigation), the mediation and investigation proceeded6 largely as envisioned in the Terms of Reference.7 - [12] The District was not a party to the Terms of Reference, but the District states that it considers itself to be bound by a provision in the Terms of Reference which provides that the parties will not seek production of the arbitrators' notes.8 - [13] Analysis Section 3(1) states that FIPPA applies to "all records in the custody or under the control of a public body", except for certain types of excluded records as set out in s.
 3(1).
-Therefore, by implication, FIPPA does not apply to records that are neither in the "custody" nor "under the control" of a public body.

-[14] The District submits that the requested records are neither in its custody, nor under its control.
+Therefore, by implication, FIPPA does not apply to records that are neither in the "custody" nor "under the control" of a public body. - [14] The District submits that the requested records are neither in its custody, nor under its control.

+7 However, there are a few exceptions.
+The applicant was not bound by the outcome of the investigation or adjudicative process undertaken by the arbitrators, and he and the Union received copies of the arbitrators' investigation report.

-&lt;sup>4 The District's submissions at p.
+4 The District's submissions at p.
 9.

-&lt;sup>5 The District was not a party to the proposed Terms of Reference.
+5 The District was not a party to the proposed Terms of Reference.

-&lt;sup>6 The District paid the arbitrators.
+6 The District paid the arbitrators.